snabbco/snabb/README.md

 Requirements: Needs git head of LuaJIT (or next release 2.0.0-beta8 when it is out).

 ## What is implemented?

+Unfinished!
+Some syscalls missing, work in progress!
+Let me know if you need some that are not there.

 ### System calls (95)